 - End tags are applied to every piece of lumber to denote the plant name and location, application and its abbreviation, the preservative name or its abbreviation, the retention level of the preservative retained in the wood indicated in pounds per cubic foot, and the trademark of the approved third-party inspection agency.

 - The wood is now ready for loading and shipping to building supply and distribution companies.

 For some western wood species, incising is a common process where the wood is resistant to preservative penetration, but the preservative will penetrate along the grain.
 These wood species are prepared by creating small incisions into the wood prior to the pressure treating process.
-It is common practice to incise all sawed Douglas fir 3 inches or more in thickness before treatment.
+It is common practice to incise all sawed Douglas fir two inches or more in thickness before treatment.

 Pressure-treated wood is the ideal choice for exterior building projects or projects requiring fire-retardant treated wood.
 Ideal for framing, decks, porches, railing, fencing, sheds, garden boxes, landscape walls, arbors, gazebos, swings, sandboxes and more; pressure-treated wood along with regular maintenance, gives your wood long-term protection to keep your project looking great.